spacelover1/spacelover1.github.io/_posts/2021-04-05-everyday-feelings.md

 > I like Hilary Swank, a lot!
 She is a great actress. -Apr 12

 > I do not like here. -Apr 13

+> Just a quick note, everything can end, everyone can leave you.
+Applies anywhere. -Apr14